Drugs to avoid before tooth extraction. / Medications and supplements that may cause complications with pulling your tooth.

 ▲ Section references – Koerner

-Unilaterally deciding to avoid anticoagulants before your tooth extraction could be dangerous.
+Unilaterally deciding to stop taking anticoagulant medication before your tooth extraction could be dangerous.

-It’s important for a patient to understand that blood-thinning agents (anticoagulants, platelet inhibitors, etc…) are characteristically given as continuous therapy.
-With the effect they provide an important factor in preventing serious health consequences from occurring.
+It’s important to understand that blood-thinning agents (anticoagulants, antiplatelet agents, etc…) are characteristically given as continuous therapy.
+They’re intended to provide a sustained effect.
+One that provides continuous protection against serious health events occurring.

-It’s never appropriate for a patient to cease the use of these medications without first consulting with a qualified medical professional.
+It’s never appropriate for a patient to stop the use of these medications without first consulting with a qualified medical professional.

 Important but unrealized side effects of medications and dietary supplements.